 Kolkata has a very strange relationship with monsoon.
 Till such time it begins, everyone yearns for it.
 However, the excitement, love and that sense of satisfaction lasts only till the first or the second spell of shower.
 There are still parts of Kolkata which gets heavily waterlogged when it rains for even half an hour.
-The condition of the roads get worsened by the hour, traffic starts moving at a snail pace and the challenge remains in remembering all the alternate routes to your home.
+The condition of the roads worsen by the hour, traffic slows down and the challenge remains in remembering all the alternate routes to your home.

 Madhushree and I were stuck in such a traffic bottleneck last week and remembered an incident which happened a decade back.
 Newly weds that we were, it was our first monsoon as a couple.
 A new home for both of us, two new souls starting to discover each other, the age old argument of wet towels on the bed, toilet seat differences and share holding pattern of the shoe rack.
 We had however found a common thread, which was the strongest – that was food.

 It was one of those days in July/August when monsoon was at its peak and some celebration, coupled up with a light/ medium drizzle all afternoon, triggered a quick beer with a functional head (yes I was a HR professional with immense pride in my profession).